allison-nau/cio-mass-cytometry/README.md

 - Each model has a csv of results stored in that model's subdirectory.
   - Then all differential abundance models are combined into one csv, `WORKFLOW/stage_2_models/results_abundance_allmodels.csv`.
-  - All differential state models for cell populations is stored in `WORKFLOW/stage_2_models/results_state_clusters_allmodels.csv`.
+  - All differential state models for cell populations are stored in `WORKFLOW/stage_2_models/results_state_clusters_allmodels.csv`.
-  - All differential state models for pseudobulk is stored in `WORKFLOW/stage_2_models/results_state_bulk_allmodels.csv`.
+  - All differential state models for pseudobulk are stored in `WORKFLOW/stage_2_models/results_state_bulk_allmodels.csv`.
   - `WORKFLOW/stage_2_models/results_allmodels.xlsx` combines the previous 3 csv files into a multi-sheet excel file.

 For differential abundance we are using the method "diffcyt-DA-edgeR".
 For differential state of functional markers across cell populations, we are using "diffcyt-DS-limma".

 For each model, a sub output directory should be specified to store that models results, as well as a nickname for the model to be used when combining the results into one summary file.
-The SSE object should be filtered on to only include the samples included in that model, stored in `sub`.
+The SSE object should be filtered on to only include the samples included in that model, stored in `sub`. (e.g. If you are comparing responders to non-responders pre treatment, you would filter on that specific timepoint).
 We then need to grab the relevant metadata information and store it in dataframe `subex`.
 We then set up a design and contrast matrix, checking that the sample_id order lines up with the `subex` for that model.
 The variables that we want to be part of the model should be specified using the function `createDesignMatrix`.
 The variable we are interested in testing should be specified using `limma::makeContrasts` to make the contrast matrix.
 Confirm that the correct merged clustering is specified.

 Design and contrast matrixes are set up similarly to limma, which has a lot of resources on how to set up Design and Contrast matrices for more complicated experiments.
 Some resources to check out:
 [Bioconductor limma User's Guide](https://www.bioconductor.org/packages/devel/bioc/vignettes/limma/inst/doc/usersguide.pdf)